ThisWasntTaken/ThisWasntTaken.github.io/index.md

 title: About
 ---

-I am a graduate student pursuing a Master's degree in Computer Science at <a target="_blank" rel="noopener noreferrer" href="https://www.purdue.edu/">Purdue University.
+I am a graduate student pursuing a Master's degree in Computer Science at <a target="_blank" rel="noopener noreferrer" href="https://www.purdue.edu/">Purdue University</a>.
 Before that, I obtained my Integrated Master of Technology degree in Computer Science at the <a target="_blank" rel="noopener noreferrer" href="https://www.iiitb.ac.in/">International Institute of Information Technology - Bangalore (IIIT-B)</a>.

 My areas of interest are in the domain of Data Science, specifically in Machine Learning and its related fields.